skszb/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 This assignment has a considerable amount of performance analysis compared to implementation work.
 Complete the implementation early to leave time!

+### etc

+no more than 4 bind groups
+how to save bind group id properly?

+groupsize <= 256

 ### Credits

 - [Vite](https://vitejs.dev/)